-Seaboard has a share repurchase program in place which was initially approved by its Board of Directors in November 2009, and is in effect through October 31, 2015.
-As of July 4, 2015, \$50,846,000 remained available for repurchases under the share repurchase program.
-For the six months ended July 4, 2015, Seaboard did not repurchase any shares of common stock.
-In May 2014, Seaboard commenced a tender offer to repurchase shares.
-On June 19, 2014 Seaboard completed the tender offer, pursuant to which it repurchased 16,738 shares of common stock at a price per share of \$2,950, for a total cost of \$49,377,000.
+On October 21, 2015, the Board of Directors extended through October 31, 2017 the share repurchase program initially approved in November 2009 and increased the authorized amount of repurchases from the \$50,846,000 that remained available at October 3, 2015 to \$100,000,000.
+For the nine months ended October 3, 2015, Seaboard did not repurchase any shares of common stock.
 Under this share repurchase program, Seaboard is authorized to repurchase its common stock from time to time in open market or privately negotiated purchases, which may be above or below the traded market price.
 During the period that the share repurchase program remains in effect, from time to time Seaboard may enter into a 10b5-1 plan authorizing a third party to make such purchases on behalf of Seaboard.
 The stock repurchases are being funded by cash on hand, and shares repurchased are being retired and resume the status of authorized and unissued shares.
 All stock repurchases are being made in compliance with applicable legal requirements and the timing of the repurchases and the number of shares repurchased at any given time depend upon market conditions, compliance with Securities and Exchange Commission regulations and other factors.
 The Board's stock repurchase authorization does not obligate Seaboard to acquire a specific amount of common stock and the stock repurchase program may be suspended at any time at Seaboard's discretion.